Summer activities with children in and around Berlin

 Just a little ahead of Dresden is the Sächsische Schweiz, with lots of hiking trails and nature.
 You can enjoy some serious climbing or nice strolls.
 They even have a small historical train that is entertaining for children.
 If you plan to go hiking, make sure you have a good carrier/backpack to put your baby/toddler in.

 Just a couple of hours from Berlin, this area has a large number of beautiful lakes with hotels and camping grounds that you can spend some lovely days with your children.
 If the temperatures allow it, you can enjoy a good swim, a hike or even a boat ride.

 I hope you enjoyed these ideas.
 Do let me know whether you visited any of these places.
 Find out more about how to keep your children cool and safe this summer.

 Sign up to the newsletter to be the first to learn about news and special offers!

 Do you want even more content on motherhood?
 Here is The Confused Mother podcast, where I talk to mothers and experts about everything related to motherhood and work.
 Click below to tune in on Spotify or Apple podcasts:

-Have a thriving family life and career in Germany with ease
+Have a thriving family life and career with ease

 © 2022 The Confused Mother